-In principle, any director may resign if he so desires.
-To do so, he only has to submit his resignation to the President of the Board of Directors.
+A resignation is the act by which an administrator relinquishes his office and ends it voluntarily, prematurely.
+This act is effective upon signature, or often 30 days later, according to the declaration of co-ownership.
+To do this, the administrator has to submit his resignation to the President of the Board of Directors.
 However, his decision must be carefully considered.
 It shall not be taken at an inopportune moment and be detrimental to the proper operation of the co-ownership, failing which the resigning director could be liable for damages (if any) caused by his decision.

 The reasons to resign are varied, such as health or work-related reasons (overwork), relational problems with other members of the Board of Directors, or because a director has sold his apartment.
 This right is generally not predicated upon any condition such as the prior acceptance of the resignation by the Board of Directors or his replacement by another director.
 The resigning member must ensure that a current updating statement is filed promptly so that his name no longer appears (as a director) at the “Registraire des entreprises du Québec (REQ)” (Quebec Enterprise Registrar).